 Populate your place of employment with Mason Law graduates.
 Hiring contacts help by getting their employer to participate in our fall or spring recruitment programs or by simply making sure that their employer’s job announcements are posted on the law school’s job bank.
 Submit job announcements to Mason Law’s job bank on the CAAS website.

 Alumni are encouraged to participate in our effort to recruit highly qualified students.
 The strong endorsement of a graduate can play a critical role in a student deciding to attend Mason Law.
-If you are interested in assisting the Admissions Office by attending admissions events or talking to prospective students, please contact Alison Price, Associate Dean and Director of Admissions, at 703-993-8010 or email her at firstname.lastname@example.org.
+If you are interested in assisting the Admissions Office by attending admissions events or talking to prospective students, please contact Alison Price, Associate Dean for Admissions & Enrollment Management, at 703-993-8010 or email her at email@example.com.

 Provide law students with opportunities to hone their pretrial, trial, and appellate skills.
 As judges, alumni can play a key role in the training of Mason Law students as future advocates.